nikhilvirdi/JHusk/README.md

 JHusk was built by a single developer as a way of bringing Hypothesis-style, internally-shrunk property-based testing to the JVM, an approach that, as far as this project's author is aware, no existing Java library takes in quite the same way.

-## What's New in 1.1.0

-- **Deterministic edge-case corpus.** Every `check()` call automatically runs an all-zero and an all-`0xFF` byte buffer before any random generation, exercising every generator's boundary values on every run, not just probabilistically.
-- **`generationBudget()` on `@Property`.** The existing `withGenerationBudget(int)` builder method is now reachable directly from the JUnit annotation, matching `seed()` and `name()`.
-- **`Generators.exhaustive(T...)`.** A generator for small, explicit domains that guarantees the first and last supplied values are exercised via the edge-case corpus above.
-- **`Property.assuming(Predicate<T>)`.** A property-level precondition,
-  distinct from `Generator.filter()` -- checked once against the fully assembled value right before the assertion runs, with its own diagnostic reporting.
-- **Better shrinking for large lists.** A delta-debugging (ddmin-style) chunk-removal pass now runs before the existing one-at-a-time span deletion, substantially improving shrink quality and speed on failures involving many list elements.
-- **Stateful/model-based testing.** A new `Command<Model, Real>` /
-  `Commands<Model, Real>` abstraction generates sequences of operations, runs them against both a simplified model and the real system under test, and shrinks the failing sequence itself -- built entirely on existing generator composition, so sequence shrinking inherits the chunk-removal improvement above for free.
-- **Pass-stats output.** A one-time banner and a per-property pass summary (examples run, edge-case/random breakdown, invalid-run breakdown) are now printed to stdout, suppressible via `-Djhusk.banner=false`.

 ## Who Is JHusk For?

 JHusk is built for Java developers who write JUnit 5 tests and want stronger coverage than hand-picked examples can give.
 It's useful across a wide range of experience levels and project types.